Number of posts: 43

 Around the the time of my arrival at Bruggen the Duke of Edinburgh made a visit.
 The Daily Mail reported the occasion as follows: 'The RAF sealed off one of it's top secret bases in Germany so that Prince Philip could have a close private look at some of Britain's A-bombers'.
 The intimation being that nuclear armed aircraft were based there, but there were never any at Bruggen during my time.
 One had been flown in especially for that day.
 Further on the article continues: 'The base is sensitive where strong security precautions are always in force'.
 That was not quite true, security wasn't as tight in some areas as it should have been, especially with the large German civilian workforce employed on the base which was always a cause for concern.

 The regular 'Practise Alerts' were always an unwanted surprise.
 They invariably came in the middle of a night and requiried all personnel to report to their place of work immediately; aircraft would take off on predesignated missions.
 NATO regularly held exercises but there was a particularly major one covering the whole of Western Europe which involved several weeks of preparation for us with the procurement of maps and target plotting.
-But within a short period of the exercise commencing the referees declared Bruggen had been destroyed in a nuclear attack, which meant our Canberra force could not continue taking part.
+But within a short period of the exercise commencing the referees declared Bruggen had been destroyed in a nuclear attack, which meant our Canberra squadrons could not continue taking part.
 This was a salutary reminder of our 'raison d'etre'.
-I'm sure none of us ever seriously considered this for real as our predominent thoughts were always that of making it through our two year stint with a minimum of fuss and bother.
-'Nuclear destruction' did not mean we could laze around on our beds for the remainder of the exercise.
+I'm sure none of us ever seriously considered this for real as our predominent thoughts were always that of making it through two wasted years with a minimum of fuss and bother.
+Regretfully 'nuclear destruction' did not mean we could laze around on our beds for the remainder of the exercise.
 The Javelins were still flying, joined by 33 Sqdn on detachment from the UK; they were operating a different role within the exercise and our assistance was needed in the ops room.

 The base had the usual NAAFI, with a WVS lounge attached, and an Astra cinema, but like most RAF airfields in Germany at that time it had a Malcolm Club where all ranks were permitted to mix.
 The highlight of any week for a great number of homesick National Servicemen, particularly those with girlfriends back home and dreading the arrival of a 'Dear John', was listening to Two Way Family Favourites on the radio at Sunday lunchtimes.
 Some tunes were requested so frequently that even now when hearing them I am reminded of those days.
 There was a television in the WVS lounge and one evening every a week Netherlands TV showed a British film (Dutch subtitles/English dialogue); as most were fairly recent releases those evenings were always a popular.